larsgw/citation.js/README.md

 ## <a id="cite.internal" href="#cite.internal">Internal functions</a>

-`Cite` holds all internal functions, too.
+`Cite` holds most internal functions, too.
 These are documented [here](https://larsgw.github.io/citation.js/api/global.html) and can be accessed like this:

 Note that most `get*` functions expect CSL-JSON normalised with `Cite.parse.csl: [Function: parseCsl]`.